patckennedy/learning-log/README.md

 Welcome to my **Learning Log**!

 This is a public record of my **journey into AI Engineering**, where I document what I’m learning, practicing, and building along the way.
-The goal is to show **consistent progress**, track skills, and create a portfolio of mini-projects and reflections.
+The goal is to show **consistent progress**, track skills, and create a portfolio of projects and reflections.

+⚡ **Career Note**: While I’m on this AI roadmap, I’m **still actively pursuing Full-Stack / Web Developer roles** (PERN stack).
+My software engineering career continues — this roadmap expands my skills into AI to position me for hybrid **AI + Web Dev** opportunities.

 ---

 ## 🚀 What You’ll Find Here

 - 📝 **Weekly Logs** – Notes and reflections on what I studied each week.
-- 💡 **Mini-Projects** – Small coding exercises and experiments (Python, AI APIs, RAG pipelines, etc.).
+- 💡 **Mini-Projects** – Small coding exercises and experiments (Python, ML, LLMs, agents, etc.).
 - 📖 **Resources** – Links to helpful courses, tutorials, and references I’ve used.
-- 🎯 **Milestones** – Key achievements and checkpoints as I move closer to becoming an **AI Engineer**.
+- 🎯 **Milestones** – Key achievements and checkpoints.

 ---